phn/pytpm/doc/data_structures.rst

 PyTPM wraps many of the C structures in TPM as Python classes, using Cython *extension types* or *cdef* classes.

+Note that these are only useful in the context of their usage in PyTPM.
+Defining these structures make it easy to call the various TPM C functions from within Python.
+They are neither complete nor should be used in general handling of dates, times and vectors.
+The Python standard library *dateutil* provides mechanism for handling date and time. *Numpy* is a vector and matrix library.

 .. contents::